mrichins/mrichins.github.io/_posts/2017-01-20-setting-up-functional-test-best-practices.markdown

     }
 }
 ```
-## In closing
+## In Closing

-I hope this was an informative walkthrough!
-Just remember that not every project needs a functional testing suite, and even when one is necessary, it is best to keep the number of tests to a minimum to reduce execution time and .
+I hope this was an informative walkthrough that can help just about anyone on a team, be they dev, QA or even BA, get a functional test suite prepared in short order.
+Just remember that not every project needs a functional testing suite, and even when it does, best practice says to keep the number of tests to a minimum.
+The benefits of a refined functional testing suite is twofold: to reduce execution time, and improve reliability.
+Selenium is not the most reliable way of executing tests and weird things can happen while running tests.
+The test pyramid tells us that we should push tests down to lower levels, generally unit and integration tests, to improve the feedback cycle on code changes.
+Nonetheless, it seems that end to end testing using a browser has a place in the modern test ecosystem, even if it is just at a very high level.

+Also if you have any thoughts, advice, or follow-up on this article please reach out to me at my email address mrichins@thoughtworks.com